Kari is a retired operating room registered nurse. Although she is retired, the interest never waned. She loves all things OR-related.

 The video below is a training video showing one task of a circulator.
 The gentleman speaking does hit on some other topics that are good to know.

-Once the counts are correct and the dressing is on, we will remove the drapes (the sterile coverings) and clean the patient.
+Once the counts are correct and the dressing is on, we will remove the drapes (the sterile coverings) and clean the patient of any prep that remains.
 The anesthesia provider may or may not extubate the patient.
 At times, they prefer to extubate in the PACU (recovery room).

 When we arrive in PACU, the circulator will report to the nurse there.
 At this point, the patient is usually too groggy to answer questions for themselves.
 The patient's name and allergies are given and double checked with the name band.
 Circulators tell the PACU nurse the surgery and site, what medications and/or blood given, and check the dressings at the incision site, to name a few things.